Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 5. Match the sauna to your household

 Consider who will use it, how many people need to fit comfortably, whether you want seated or reclined use, and how much cleaning and upkeep you will realistically accept.
+A 1 person sauna can be perfect for a daily solo ritual.
+A 4 to 5 person sauna may make more sense if you want family use, room to stretch, or a more spa-like retreat.

 How Much Does a Home Sauna Cost?